Management of attention deficit hyperactivity disorder: Exercise

 Regular physical exercise, particularly aerobic exercise, is an effective add-on treatment for ADHD in children and adults, particularly when combined with stimulant medication (although the best intensity and type of aerobic exercise for improving symptoms are not currently known).
 The long-term effects of regular aerobic exercise in ADHD individuals include better behavior and motor abilities, improved executive functions (including attention, inhibitory control, and planning, among other cognitive domains), faster information processing speed, and better memory.
 Parent-teacher ratings of behavioral and socio-emotional outcomes in response to regular aerobic exercise include: better overall function, reduced ADHD symptoms, better self-esteem, reduced levels of anxiety and depression, fewer somatic complaints, better academic and classroom behavior, and improved social behavior.
 Exercising while on stimulant medication augments the effect of stimulant medication on executive function.
 It is believed that these short-term effects of exercise are mediated by an increased abundance of synaptic dopamine and norepinephrine in the brain.

+Based on a 2024 systematic literature review and meta analysis commissioned by the Patient-Centered Outcomes Research Institute (PCORI), seven randomized control trials were identified that report on the effectiveness of physical exercise for treating ADHD symptoms.
+The type and amount of exercise varied widely across studies from martial arts interventions to treadmill training, to table tennis or aerobic exercise.
+Because any effects reported were not replicated, the authors concluded that there is currently insufficient evidence that exercise intervention is an effective form of treatment for ADHD symptoms for children and adolescents.

 Comorbid disorders

-Because ADHD comorbidities are diverse and the rate of comorbidity is high, special care must dedicated to certain comorbidities.
+Because ADHD comorbidities are diverse and the rate of comorbidity is high, special care must be dedicated to certain comorbidities.
 The FDA is not set up to address this issue, and does not approve medications for comorbidities, nonetheless certain such topics have been extensively researched.